mlcommons/ck/README.md

 * http://cknowledge.org/repo

-You can also participate in collaborative experiments using your Android mobile phone by installing this application from Google Play Store:
+You can also participate in collaborative experiments using your Android mobile phone by installing the following application from Google Play Store:

 * https://play.google.com/store/apps/details?id=openscience.crowdsource.experiments